-Getting Out of Disastrous Debt
+Getting Out of Payday Loan Debt

 What’s the difference between moderate debt and disastrous debt?
 Moderate debt is manageable.
 You may have to rework your monthly budget to get more savings, but as long as you maintain your payments, you should be able to whittle down your balances and reach financial stability.

 Disastrous debt, on the other hand, is unmanageable.
 No matter how hard you try, these debts can rarely be handled.
 If anything, they keep growing.
 This is a common problem for people who have taken out payday loans.

 A payday loan is a short-term loan offered through privately-owned companies, as it is not offered by banks.
 You can borrow up to $1,500, and then you are expected to pay it back (along with additional fees) when your next paycheque comes in — hence the name “payday” loan.
 In Ontario, the normal period is 14-28 days, but the longest period before you’re required to repay the lender is 62 days.

 Payday loans are supposed to help individuals experiencing a cash shortfall or emergency that they don’t have the savings to cover.
 It’s not supposed to help with ongoing costs and everyday expenses like groceries or rent.
 The main reason for this is that payday loans come with a lot of financial risks.

 Payday loans come with additional fees and very high-interest rates.
 You’re offered a small loan, but that amount can come with a 400% interest rate or higher.
 The average interest rate for a credit card is approximately 20%.